 Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them, to the fund that statute or budget requires to expend them, and (2) move unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
-The total of \$43,320 is the result of transfers from the General Fund to the Bond Retirement Fund for debt-energy conservation.
+The total of \$47,118 is the result of transfers from the General Fund to the Bond Retirement Fund for debt-energy conservation.

-For the Fiscal Year Ended June 30, 2019
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020